onflow/flow/flips/20210916-nft-metadata.md

 }
 ```

-The Dandy NFT contract in Find has an example on how to do this: https://github.com/findonflow/find/blob/main/contracts/Dandy.cdc#L328. it would also be possible to create a central repository of  ViewConverters where you send in a ViewResolver interface to get and resolve views.
+[The Dandy NFT contract in Find has an example on how to do this](https://github.com/findonflow/find/blob/main/contracts/Dandy.cdc#L328).
+It would also be possible to create a central repository of ViewConverters where you send in a ViewResolver interface to get and resolve views.

 ### Basic Views